 - Beth Long-Higgins, Executive Director, Ruth Parker Center for Abundant Aging

 - Jill Schantz, Director of LIFE programs @ Eden Theological Seminary

 - Steve Lawler, Director of the Walker Leadership Institute @ Eden Theological Seminary

-Rev. Beth Long-Higgins and Rev. Steve Lawler would like to invite you to an optional brief orientation to the course and introduction to the instructors on January 5, 2021 at 5:30 CST/6:30 EST. This meeting will answer questions of logistics, introduce the instructors, and generally try to make the opening day of NEXT Steps as smooth as possible.
+Rev. Beth Long-Higgins, Rev. Steve Lawler, and Jill Schantz would like to invite you to an optional brief orientation to the course and introduction to the instructors on August 31, 2021 at 5:30 CST/6:30 EST. This meeting will answer questions of logistics, introduce the instructors, and generally try to make the opening day of NEXT Steps as smooth as possible.

 The meetings will all meet for two hours:

 Other readings, digital resources and personal and group exercises will be assigned throughout the course.

 “I didn’t know what to expect, but it was beyond my expectations really.
 It was fabulous.”

 “I’ve worked in the same field for four decades.
 There’s a certain mindset and way of looking at the world – this is the first time I’ve had conversations with adults who have no clue about my field.
 It really helped expand my thinking and looking at the world going forward.
 Isn’t that exciting?!”